zw-engineers/pwa-web-app/README.md

 and decides what to do with the request.
 There are a few strategies that can be applied to service workers and how to deal with requests and so, these strategies are applied and executed when the service worker intercepts requests.
-One example could be applying a [network first strategy](https://developers.google.com/web/tools/workbox/modules/workbox-strategies).
+One example could be applying a [network-first strategy](https://developers.google.com/web/tools/workbox/modules/workbox-strategies).
 This strategy is triggered when the service worker intercepts the request from the browser.